frontenddogma/css-optimization-basics/manuscript/overview.md

 There’s nothing wrong with doing less work—by automating it.

-There’s nothing wrong, either, with not doing work that was automated.
+There’s nothing wrong, either, with not doing work that is automated.

 (There’s much wrong with not doing the work that we haven’t yet automated, however.)

 Code should be understandable, and for that it’s useful when code is consistent and simple.

-Consistent CSS is footed on alphabetical declaration sorting (the rest is too complicated even when opening our mouths) and on a rough order for selector sorting.
+Consistent CSS is footed on alphabetical declaration sorting (everything else is much too complicated) and on a rough order for selector sorting.

 Simple CSS may avoid IDs and classes altogether and uses functional or generic names.